TedHusted/awake/awake.md/awake.md

 “Thank you for meeting with me,” says Joanna Harman over the Zoom call with Emma, Ravi, and Adrian.

 “We’re always happy to cooperate with OASA whenever we can, Dr. Harman.” replies Emma.
 “The work your office does goes a long way toward easing everyone’s concerns over AI.”
-Flashing a smile: “Especially mine.”

-“You are very welcome.
-Please call me Anna. — Since we’ve come this far, can I take it that a patent is on the table?”

-“Yes,” says Ravi.
-“Ethical algorithms is not just a slogan to us.
-We like to put our ethics into practice.”

-Adrian says, “Public perception is a tricky thing.
-They love innovation until it challenges their comfort zone.
-That’s where ethical algorithms become more than just a slogan — they’re a reassurance.”

-“Our dream,” injects Emma, “is for Pulse to be the Tesla of AI patents.”
+Flashing a smile: “Especial                                                                                                                                                                                                                                                                                                                                                                                               “Our dream,” injects Emma, “is for Pulse to be the Tesla of AI patents.”

 “We would like to do for social media algorithms what Tesla did for EV batteries,” Ravi adds, piling on.